 - The average type 2 diabetic incurs $6649 in health care costs per year directly attributable to their diabetes.

 In order to prevent this prediction from proving true, our country has to change the way it approaches diabetes – we must emphasize prevention.
-Earlier this year, the editors of the medical journal The Lancet called it a “public health humiliation” that diabetes, a largely preventable disease, has reached such epidemic proportions.
-In reference to this year’s American Diabetes Association national meeting, they said, “…there is a glaring absence: no research on lifestyle interventions to prevent or reverse diabetes.
+The editors of the medical journal The Lancet have called it a “public health humiliation” that diabetes, a largely preventable disease, has reached such epidemic proportions.
+In reference to an American Diabetes Association national meeting, they said, “…there is a glaring absence: no research on lifestyle interventions to prevent or reverse diabetes.
 In this respect, medicine might be winning the battle of glucose control, but is losing the war against diabetes.”

 These authors are correct – this is a public health humiliation, because type 2 diabetes is both preventable and reversible.
 The American diet of refined grains, oils, sugars, and animal products is at the root of the crisis, and keeping glucose under control with drugs in individuals who continue to consume this diet will not prevent diabetes complications.